Turanian languages: Reception

-The combination of the Samoyedic and Finnic (Finno-Ugric) classes form the modern Uralic family.

 The Altaic theory linking Tungusic, Mongolic and Turkic is also rejected by most scholars.

+The combination of the Samoyedic and Finnic (Finno-Ugric) classes form the modern Uralic family, which is firmly established.

-Each of the five classes of his southern division are now considered to belong to separate language families, Tai–Kadai, Austronesian, Sino-Tibetan, Austroasiatic and Dravidian respectively.
+Each of the five classes of Müller's southern division are now considered to belong to separate language families, Tai–Kadai, Austronesian, Sino-Tibetan, Austroasiatic and Dravidian respectively.

+The term "Turanian" remained for a time also a synonym for the Ural-Altaic hypothesis.